nesl/hide-and-seek-challenge/readme.md

 ## 4 Our Solutions

 ### 4.1 Hider: Adversarial Noise Generation
-This method is inspired by [Fawkes](https://sandlab.cs.uchicago.edu/fawkes/#paper) by Shan S. et. al. The general idea is to add noise to the data, where the noise is trained in a adversarial way.
+This method is inspired by [Fawkes by Shan S. et. al. [2020]](https://sandlab.cs.uchicago.edu/fawkes/#paper) .
+The general idea is to add noise to the data, where the noise is trained in a adversarial way.
 A trained feature extraction neural network will generate a feature embedding for each data entry.
 A small perturbation in the raw data entry may cause its embedding to change drastically because of the inconsistency of neual network functions.
 The added noise is trained to "drag" the feature embedding of the current data entry towards that of a data entry from a different user so that their identity can be confused.

 The method can be visualized as follows:
 ![1.png](https://i.loli.net/2021/02/03/8U2y1ZzvDxCLOhE.png)